rtic-rs/rtic/book/en/src/by-example/tips.md

 file contains the expansion of the `#[rtic::app]` item (not your whole program!) of the *last built* (via `cargo build` or `cargo check`) RTIC application.
-The expanded code is not pretty printed by default so you'll want to run `rustfmt` over it before you read it.
+The expanded code is not pretty printed by default so you'll want to run `rustfmt` on it before you read it.

 ``` console
 $ cargo build --example foo